Once a Disorder, Now “Liberation”: The Truth About Transgenderism

 A decade or so ago, when transgenderism was listed as a disorder, psychologists viewed the rejection of one’s biological sex as evidence of mental illness.

 The American Psychologist details the troubled background of the student who received the award, lore m. dickey (no capital letters).
-Typical of persons with gender-identity confusion, she describes a traumatic childhood: an alcoholic father who had a secret gay life; she struggled with alcoholism, depression, suicidal thoughts, and lesbianism; and she later determined that happiness could finally be found by becoming a man.
+Typical of persons with gender-identity confusion, she describes a traumatic childhood: an alcoholic father who had a secret gay life; she struggled with alcoholism, depression, suicidal thoughts, and lesbianism; and she later determined that happiness, so very long elusive, could finally be found by becoming a man.

 When the Boy Seeks a “Defensive Fusion” with the Highly Stressed Mother